CiscoLearning/devnet-doc-search-backend/README.md

 path to the files to index and `INDEX_DIR` is the directory into which the index will be placed.

-When configuring the frontend, point to the index location.
+Copy this directory into the frontend directory, and then configure the frontend, point to the index location.
 While you won't have the same documentation that the exam has, you can get a good sense of how the search engine works and how its results look.